10 FAQs About Alternative Payment Models (APMs)

 Often such evaluation questions are interdependent, where a certain answer to one may affect the answer to another.
+We further explored recommended approaches to selecting APMs in this webinar on How a Multi-Year QPP Strategy will Help you Excel. .
 Consider seeking expert advice and knowledge regarding APMs to inform your selection decisions.

 Back to FAQ list

-10. How do you apply and prepare for an APM?
+10. How do you participate in an APM?

 Back to FAQ list